A Road Movie for the End Of The Road.

 While Abbot and Costello made their 36th and last feature film at United Artists (DANCE WITH ME HENRY, Dec 1956), Martin and Lewis were making this, their 16th and final film over at Paramount.
 While Abbot and Costello were at the end of their acting careers, Martin and Lewis’s were about to go shooting in different directions, Martin running with Frank Sinatra’s Rat Pack and Lewis becoming a renowned writer-director-star.

 HOLLYWOOD OR BUST was released five months after Martin and Lewis shook hands for the final time at the Copacabana in New York (July 1956) and exited off either side of the stage, never to perform together again.
 It’s an eternal regret and sadness to the world that times were different and “reunions” were not the money-makers they are today.
 Martin and Lewis would never be onstage or film together again – except for one sparkling awkward moment on Jerry’s 1976 MDA Telethon, when Frank Sinatra would bring them together because, “It’s been too long.”
 According to Jerry, after that meeting they would speak on the telephone a few times and then meet maybe two or three times again in their lives, but it was nothing substantial.
 Yet Jerry, to the very end, would continue to claim there was great love between the pair.
 (Immediately after the breakup, Lewis told the press: “For the first time in 10 years, I am rid of a cancer.”
 Great love.)

-Dean and Jerry are both dead now; Dean in 1995, aged 78; Lewis in 2017, aged 91.
+Dean and Jerry are both dead now; Dean in 1995, aged 78; Jerry in 2017, aged 91.
 Martin and Lewis set the world laughing, and broke up, before most of us were born.
 And will keep the world laughing long after most of us are dead…